import matplotlib.pyplot as plt

 The default color scale which you see in Figure 8.5 is cmap='viridis'

 .
-However, the cmap
+The cmap

 ='Median_income', legend=True, cmap='Reds');